ta-data-lis/lab-intro-pandas/README.md

 The goal of this lab is to help you practice the concepts you learned in the lesson and provide you with some hands-on experience working with Pandas.

-Without data, we couldn't really be data scientists.
-This lab will also discuss the task of importing and exporting data into pandas using different file formats.

 ## Getting Started

 Now you should already be familiar with the workflow of solving and submitting the labs.
-But in case not, review the guidelines in the `README.md` in the [repo root](../..) and [previous lab](../lab-pandas).
+But in case not, review the guidelines in the previous labs.

 In this lab you will be working on [main.ipynb](your-code/main.ipynb).
 To launch it, first navigate to the directory that contains `main.ipynb` in Terminal, then execute `jupyter notebook`.
 In the webpage that is automatically opened, click the `main.ipynb` link to launch it.